fabricecordelieres/IJ-Toolset_Field-Homogeneity-Tool/README.md

     - The calibration metadata were not taken into account.
 As a result, the centers' coordinates retrieved in the results table were expressed in units, instead of pixels and misplaced on the image.
 This bug is now corrected
 - Enhancement:
     - Added a checkbox to use a rectangular shape instead of an ellipse for simulations

+#### Version 3: 21/04/22

+- Third release
+- Bug correction:
+    - The calibration bug was still present for the positionning of the polygon: went for a more radical workaround by removing the image's calibration before analysis, storing it, then reapplying it afterwards.